-Total non-investment insurance premium Regular policy premiums received for a

-derived from retail customers policy should be reported only once as an

-(annualised) annualised figure in the return for the

-period that covers the date of the sale.

-There is then no need to report in

-subsequent returns.
-An annualised figure

-is also required if a policy premium is

-paid in one single payment.
+Total non-investment insurance premium derived from retail customers (annualised) Regular policy premiums received for a policy should be reported only once as an annualised figure in the return for the period that covers the date of the sale.
+There is then no need to report in subsequent returns.
+An annualised figure is also required if a policy premium is paid in one single payment.